Teradata/developer-resources/docs/explore-and-analyze-data/create-first-project.md

 	***But what about the project team in this simple workflow?
 Do we expect a team to use it?
 But...
 I still need to learn about the "team" concept.***

+	***Maybe we can say this creates a repository in their Git provider account.***

-3. Optionally, create an authorization object to store the [CSP](/docs/glossary.md#glo-cloud-service-provider) credentials.
+3. Optionally, create an object store authorization to store the [CSP](/docs/glossary.md#glo-cloud-service-provider) credentials.

 	***Normally they create a shared authorization or one for a single user.
 In this sample workflow, maybe this is not optional?
 Otherwise, they'd have to use SQL to create an authoriation for themselves?***
     **TA: Auth is required only for external connectivity, in this example as there is no external connection, this step is optional**